UNCOVER: Illuminating the Early Universe -- JWST/NIRSpec Confirmation of $z > 12$ Galaxies: Results

 In \thirteen, we report a tentative spectroscopic redshift of \zspecth.
 It exhibits a break feature at lower S/N, at a level that is analogous to the $z=13.2$ galaxies discovered in JADES \citep{Robertson2023,Curtis-lake2023}.
-Fits on both of the individual, manually extracted spectra in addition to the co-added spectrum also favors a high-redshift solution.
-However, without additional evidence in support of the high redshift interpretation (i.e., significant emission lines), we are only able to make a tentative redshift identification at this time.
+Fits on both of the individual, manually extracted spectra in addition to the co-added spectrum also favor a high-redshift solution.
+A forced Balmer break fit likewise leads to a higher $\chi^2$.
+However, while the S/N of the mean flux red-ward of the observed break is similar to the above case, the S/N blue-ward of the break is 1.05, indicating a marginal probability for a Balmer break.
+Without additional evidence in support of the high redshift interpretation (i.e., significant emission lines), we decide to only make a tentative redshift identification at this time.